metricly/hugo-www-site/content/blog/posts/2015/06-10_presenting-at-devopsdaysdc.md

 ---

 I'm getting ready to present at [DevOpsDaysDC](https://www.devopsdays.org/events/2015-washington-dc/) on Friday morning, June 12.
 Very exciting!
 The title of the talk is "The Fallacy of Analytics" and it's based off a whitepaper we published this year.
-[You can find a copy here.](/whitepaper-fallacy-real-time-analytics)
+(No longer available)

 As Netuitive's Chief Data Architect, I am a most ardent fan of analytics.
 So you might wonder, why would I be talking about fallacy instead of fabulous-ness?